KeevinPR/agentic-rag/README.md

-# Agentic RAG System for Estimation of Distribution Algorithms
+# Agentic RAG for Estimation of Distribution Algorithms

 An intelligent document processing and retrieval system that combines OCR processing with Retrieval-Augmented Generation (RAG) capabilities.